Soontao/cds-mysql/README.md

 It will **NEVER** drop old `tables`/`columns`, it will be **SAFE** in most cases.

+### Enhanced CSV Migration

+`cds-mysql` built-in a csv migration tool, it will migration data with key validation.

 ## Limitation

 * mysql 5.6 not support key length exceed 767 bytes